 Court diary reports from the time mention how the Emperor would visit the zoo after morning Mass in the company of various courtiers.

-The amply-wigged Franz was an open-minded and progressive thinker (at least for the times), known particularly for his interest in science and nature.
+The amply-wigged Franz was a relatively open-minded and progressive thinker (at least for the times), known particularly for his interest in science and nature.
 For example, his natural history collections provided the foundation for Vienna’s Natural History Museum.

 (The Baroque pavilion still in the zoo and now a restaurant)